wvchallenges/se-challenge-expenses/README.markdown

 1. The app doesn't scale ideally under 500 px width ( but i believe the scaling is still acceptable, just not ideal )
 1. CSS not very organized, little importance was given to it.
 1. Code comments.
 The code doesn't really have comments.
 Instead it is readable, for the most part, and documented here on the wiki.
 I am adaptable to both schools of thought, lots of comments in the code or no comments in the code.
 Either way I like documentation, and I like producing documentation, if the code isn't documented, I always provide various artifacts to facilitate transfer of knowledge.
+1. The app doesn't implement any error handling or validators, based on the requirements which indicated that the data will always be available in that format.